Pivosgroup/aml-original-linux-buildroot/README.txt

  cp busybox.config buildroot-2010.05/busybox.config
  cd buildroot-2010.05
  make
- got to lunch, it will take a long time to fetch and build
+ go to lunch, it will take some time to fetch and build

 Normally, one would use the built image to populate the rootfs but that is currently broke :(